timothycrosley/streamdeck-ui/README.md

 ## Known issues

 - Streamdeck uses [pynput](https://github.com/moses-palmer/pynput) for simulating **Key Presses** but it lacks proper [support for Wayland](https://github.com/moses-palmer/pynput/issues/189).
-Your mileage on Fedora will vary!
 Generally your results will be good when using X (Ubuntu/Linux Mint).
 [This thread](https://github.com/timothycrosley/streamdeck-ui/issues/47) may be useful.
+- **Key Press** or **Write Text** does not work on Fedora (outside of the streamdeck itself), which is not particularly useful.
+However, still do a lot with the **Command** feature.
 - On Ubuntu, the **Key Press** `ctrl+alt+t` [doesn't work](https://github.com/moses-palmer/pynput/issues/333
 ).
 However using the **Command** `gnome-terminal` achieves the same result.
 - Version [1.0.2](https://pypi.org/project/streamdeck-ui/) lacks error handling when executing **Command** and **Key Press** actions.
 As a result, you have to be careful - an invalid command or key press makes everything else also stop working.
 The upcoming 1.0.3 release will resolve this.
-- Some users have reported that the Stream Deck does not work on all their USB ports, as it draws quite a bit of power.
+- Some users have reported that the Stream Deck device does not work on all on specific USB ports, as it draws quite a bit of power and/or has [strict bandwidth requirements](https://github.com/timothycrosley/streamdeck-ui/issues/69#issuecomment-715887397).
 Try a different port.